 - Improves mood, visual-spatial processing, memory, and cognition

-- Reduces risk of reoccurring clinical depression
+- Reduces the risk of reoccurring clinical depression

 - Reduces frequency of binge-eating